Therapeutic Technology

 Typical patent categories include, but are not limited to:

-• Those that experienced a stroke
+- Those who experienced a stroke

-• De-conditioning as a result of age or co-morbidity
+- De-conditioning as a result of age or co-morbidity

-• Head and neck cancer (post-radiation) and/or surgery
+- Head and neck cancer (post-radiation) and/or surgery

-• Various neuromuscular disease processes (e.g., Parkinson’s, ALS, etc.)
+- Various neuromuscular disease processes (e.g., Parkinson’s, ALS, etc.)

 Am I a Candidate for VitalStim Therapy?